a-t-0/tui-image-labeller/README.md

   - At `dd`, moves to the next question.
 - **Date Questions - date & time**: Moves to the next segment (`yyyy` → `mm` → `dd` → `hh`→ `mm`).
   - At `ss`, moves to the next question.
-    TODO: - **Multiple Choice**: Selects the next option.
-TODO: prevent it from going to the next question.
+- **Multiple Choice**: Selects the next option and puts the cursor there.

-  - At the last option, moves to the next question.
+  - At the last option, moves back to the first option.

 #### Navigation: Shift+Tab